basherpm/basher/README.md

 BIN is a ":" separated list of binaries that will be added to the path.

 RUNTIME is a file that will be printed with the runtime-path command.

-DEPS is a ":" separated list of dependencies that need to be installed before this package.

 BASH_COMPLETIONS and ZSH_COMPLETIONS specify completions to be installed for this package.